Partisan (politics): United States

+Marxism–Leninism

+An example of how the concept of the party spirit translates to party partisanship and how it was embedded and institutionalised in state structures is seen in Article 6 of the 1977 Soviet Constitution.
+This formalised the Communist Party of the Soviet Union (CPSU) as the "leading and guiding force of Soviet society and the nucleus of its political system, of all state organizations and public organizations."

 Research

 Partisanship causes survey respondents to answer political surveys differently, even if the survey asks a question with an objective answer.
 People with strong partisan beliefs are 12% more likely to give an incorrect answer that benefits their preferred party than an incorrect answer that benefits another party.
 This is due to the phenomenon of motivated reasoning, of which there are several types, including "cheerleading" and congenial inference.
 Motivated reasoning means that a partisan survey respondent may feel motivated to answer the survey in a way that they know is incorrect; when the respondent is uncertain of an answer, partisanship may also motivate them to guess or predict an answer that favorable to their party.
 Studies have found that offering a cash incentive for correct answers reduces partisan bias in responses by about 50%, from 12–15% to about 6%.